(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Sapporo air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Sapporo is currently 1.2 times the WHO annual air quality guideline value

 Good 24 US AQI

 |Thursday, Dec 8|

 Good 25 US AQI